dsamoht/MLCOG/README.md

-# Reference-free microbiome representations enhance host phenotype classification
+# Gene-based microbiome representation enhances host phenotype classification
 The repository contains the ML protocol and data used in the [article](https://github.com/dsamoht/MLCOG).
 Because the majority of matrices exceed the size limit of Github, they are not included in the repository.
 To produce the gene clusters matrices with your data, see the [protocol](/doc/geneclusters.md).
 ## Description